-Transferring students will provide official transcripts to the Registrar of Sterling College for evaluation.
-Courses being transferred must have a grade of C- or better.

-- Remedial/preparatory level credits will not be accepted toward graduation.
+- Transferring students will provide official transcripts to the Registrar of Sterling College for evaluation.
+Courses being transferred must have a grade of C- or better. - 2.
+Remedial/preparatory level credits will not be accepted toward graduation.
 Remedial/preparatory courses with a Sterling College equivalent will count toward athletic eligibility. - 3.
-Sterling College does not accept credit for athletic participation. - 4.
-No more than 65 credit hours from a two-year college will count toward Sterling College graduation requirements. - 5.
-Courses submitted for transfer from institutions not accredited by a regional accrediting agency will be accepted if one of the following criteria is met: - a. a grade of C or better in a succeeding course taken at Sterling, - b. a passing grade on an examination for the specific subject, and/or - a written notification from the Registrar and appropriate department head stating the equivalency of each course in question. - 6.
+Sterling College does not accept credit for athletic participation.

+- No more than 65 credit hours from a two-year college will count toward Sterling College graduation requirements. - 5.
+Courses submitted for transfer from institutions not accredited by a regional accrediting agency will be accepted if one of the following criteria is met: - a. a grade of C or better in a succeeding course taken at Sterling, - b. a passing grade on an examination for the specific subject, and/or - c. a written notification from the Registrar and appropriate department head stating the equivalency of each course in question. - 6.
 In order to graduate from Sterling College, transfer students must fulfill all requirements for the respective Bachelor degree as defined by the major.
 They must meet all general education requirements and specific departmental requirements for the major as well as the residency requirements (32 credits taken at Sterling College).
 A minimum of 12 credits must be taken in the department of one's major to enable a transfer student to receive a Sterling College major; a minimum of six credits is required for a minor. - 7.
-Transfer students who have earned Associate of/in Arts (A.A.) or Associate of/in Science (A.S.) degree from a Kansas community college with a cumulative grade point average (GPA) of 2.5 or higher, on a four-point scale, are considered to have all of the Sterling College general education requirements completed except for the Theology and Ministry Department courses and GD 105 Foundations of Servant Leadership.
+Transfer students who have earned Associate of/in Arts (A.A.) or Associate of/in Science (A.S.) degree from a Kansas community college with a cumulative grade point average (GPA) of 2.5 or higher, on a fourpoint scale, are considered to have all of the Sterling College general education requirements completed except for the Theology and Ministry Department courses and GD/HR 105 Foundations of Servant Leadership.
+There are articulation agreements in place with other institutions regarding nursing, athletic training, engineering, accounting and in the health science fields.
+For details on these agreements please consult with the respective departments or the Office of the Registrar.